Sign up for our mailing list: firstname.lastname@example.org

 Fall 2013 - Fall 2018, the Algebraic Statistics seminar took place weekly at IIT.
 As of 2016, events are announced on the Department Events page; previous semesters can be found here: Algebraic Statistics seminar pages.

-Many conferences include special sessions on Algebraic statistics.
-For example, the 2016 Joint Statistics Meetings hosted an IMS-sponsored Topic-Contributed Paper Session: Algebraic and geometric methods in inference - two decades of algebraic statistics, in July 2016 in Chicago;
+The 2016 Joint Statistics Meetings hosted an IMS-sponsored Topic-Contributed Paper Session: Algebraic and geometric methods in inference - two decades of algebraic statistics, in July 2016 in Chicago;

 In May 2014, IIT hosted the 2014 Algebraic Statistics conference, which continues the tradition of biennial algebraic statistics meetings in the US.
 The previous such meeting took place in June 2012, hosted by Penn State.
 The Algebraic Statistics in the Alleghenies conference was supported by the NSF, Packard Foundation, the Eberly College of Science, and the Mathematics and Statistics Departments at Penn State.

-Algebraic statisics is a relatively young research area, attracting many researchers from both statistics and mathematics communities.
+Algebraic statistics is a relatively young research area, attracting many researchers from both statistics and mathematics communities.
 The SIAM activity group in algebraic geometry has many members interested in algebraic statistics.
-The bieninal SIAG meeting usually features multiple minisymposia in the field.
+The biennial SIAG meeting usually features multiple minisymposia in the field.
 National and regional AMS meetings, as well as recent and upcoming national and international IMS and JSM meetings, include special sessions on the topics of theoretical and applied algebraic statistics.
 In 2014, there was also an algebraic session organized at Computational Statistics meeting COMPSTAT, and in 2015 a special session at the ISI World Statistics Congress.
 2014 has been a very busy year for algebraic statistics conferences: Kyoto in January, Chicago in May, NIMS in Korea in July, Prague in August.